kundajelab/chipseq_pipeline/README_CODE.md

 }
 ```

 It is important to understand a BDS operator `<-` which compares timestamp of files.
-In the following example, if any of files in `in` and `out` is empty or if any of files in `out` is older than any of files in 'in', it becomes true. if `task ( false ) {}`, the task is skipped.
+In the following example, if any of files in `in` and `out` is empty or if any of files in `out` is older than any of files in `in`, it becomes true. if `task ( false ) {}`, the task is skipped.
 This is how a BDS pipeline can skip tasks which are already done in a previous run.
 ```
 in 	:= [input1, input2]
 out 	:= [output] // both a string or an array of string are allowed